rsnodgrass/hassio-addons/xantech-serial-bridge/README.md

      https://github.com/rsnodgrass/hassio-addons
 </pre>

-2. Find the "Xantech Serial Bridge" in the list of add-ons and click Install
+2. Find the "Multi-Zone Audio Serial Bridge" in the list of add-ons and click Install

 ## Configuration

-The zone and source names are optionally configurable on the Xantech Serial Bridge as opposed to on the client side (like in Home Assistant configuration) since there may be multiple clients that are accessing the Bridge's APIs, for instance a standalone Alexa, iOS, Apple Watch integrations or directly via a browser.
+The zone and source names are optionally configurable on the Multi-Zone Audio Serial Bridge as opposed to on the client side (like in Home Assistant configuration) since there may be multiple clients that are accessing the Bridge's APIs, for instance a standalone Alexa, iOS, Apple Watch integrations or directly via a browser.
 This reduces the configuration and setup required across multiple client integrations.